mangle618/SiriGarage/README.md

+I added a 10 minute delay on boot by adding this line to /boot/config.txt.
+That way my network gear can boot up after a power loss. boot_delay=600

 YouTube Video Instructions found here: https://youtu.be/wfsYFM-9Dns

 Setting up a Flask web server to control your garage door & display the door status & log usage.
 This Setup can control up to 3 garage doors and can also be controlled using Siri on you iPhone & Apple Watch